aws-samples/amazon-dynamodb-labs/content/hands-on-labs/explore-cli/_index.en.md

 Operations in DynamoDB consume capacity from the table.
 When the table is using On-Demand capacity, read operations will consume *Read Request Units (RRUs)* and write operations will consume *Write Request Units (WRUs)*.
 When the table is using Provisioned Capacity, read operations will consume *Read Capacity Units (RCUs)* and write operations will consume *Write Capacity Units (WCUs)*.
 For more information please see the [Read/Write Capacity Mode](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html) in the DynamoDB Developer Guide.

-Now lets dive into the shell and explore the DynamoDB CLI.
+Now lets dive into the shell and explore DynamoDB with the AWS CLI.